MicroMEC/documentation/architecture/umec_architecture.md

 built on top of existing APIs, such as V4L2 (Video for Linux).

-The container adaptation is a piece of software that let's a containerized application access the hardware that is physically attached to the uMEC unit.
+The container adaptation is a piece of software that let's a containerized application access the hardware that is physically attached to the uMEC node.

 The container adaptation block is also responsible to relay data between NATS (see below) and the hardware adaptation layer.